Alexhuszagh/minimal-lexical/README.md

 **Similar Projects**

 For a high-level, all-in-one number conversion routines, see [rust-lexical](https://github.com/Alexhuszagh/rust-lexical).
-For language bindings to lexical, see [lexical-capi](https://github.com/Alexhuszagh/rust-lexical/tree/master/lexical-capi).

 **Table Of Contents**